FreeCAD/Website/README.md

 Contributions are always welcome!
 FreeCAD website is free and open source just like FreeCAD.

 When contributing to the website, keep in mind that it acts as the public face of the FreeCAD organization and community.
-Thus, substantial changes have to be discussed beforehand via its usual communication channels (e.g. GitHub issues, [Matrix chat](https://matrix.to/#/#FreeCAD_FreeCAD:gitter.im), [Forum](https://forum.freecad.org/), [Discord](https://discord.com/invite/F4hdxzYZfc)).
+Thus, substantial changes have to be discussed beforehand via its usual communication channels (e.g. [GitHub issues](https://github.com/marcuspollio/FreeCAD-website/issues), [Matrix chat](https://matrix.to/#/#FreeCAD_FreeCAD:gitter.im), [Forum](https://forum.freecad.org/), [Discord](https://discord.com/invite/F4hdxzYZfc)).
 [FreeCAD's code of conduct](https://github.com/FreeCAD/FreeCAD/blob/main/CODE_OF_CONDUCT.md) have to be observed at any time.
-Read the [Guidelines](#guidelines) below.
+Please also read the [Guidelines](#guidelines) below.

 Contributions of all kind can be accepted: content, translations, bug fixes and theme improvements.
 Depending on the scope, some basic know-how of Git, YAML, Markdown, HTML, CSS, Javascript and Hugo template syntax is recommended.
-Create appropriate issues discussing your changes before submitting Pull Requests.
+Create appropriate [GitHub issues](https://github.com/marcuspollio/FreeCAD-website/issues) discussing your changes before submitting Pull Requests.

-For bug report, please use the provided GitHub issue template.
+For bug report, please use the provided [GitHub issue](https://github.com/marcuspollio/FreeCAD-website/issues) template.

 ### Browser support